 In addition, there must be a minimum of 29 nutrients in baby formula and for 9 of those nutrients there is a maximum allowable amount.

-These regulations impact both the research and development and quality of ingredients (see above), and is another key reason why the cost of baby formula is so high.
+These regulations impact both the research and development and quality of ingredients (see above), and is another key reason why the cost is so high.

 What Is The Cost Of Formula Per Month?